zS1L3NT/web-next-statify/README.md

 ## Usage

-Copy the `config.example.json` file to `config.json` then fill in the json file with the correct project credentials.
+Copy the `.env.example` file to `.env` then fill in the json file with the correct project credentials.

 With `yarn`